JOANN LYONS

 Assistant for Yoga for People with Disabilities & Chronic Conditions

 Firat Yener, E-RYT 500, Yoga Alliance, graduated from Piedmont Yoga Studio's Advanced Studies Program led by Rodney Yee in 1996.
 He has since taught weekly classes and workshops at various studios, health clubs, and schools in the San Francisco Bay Area, most notably, San Francisco Bay Club Tennis, Environmental Protection Agency's Federal Fitness, and Kaiser Permanente.
-His students ranged from day-care aged children to adolescents at middle schools, senior citizens to members of the special needs community.
+His students ranged from day-care aged children to adolescents at middle schools, senior citizens to members of the disability community.

 He first began working with JoAnn Lyons in 2008, teaching a weekly class at the Providence House in Oakland.
 He recently joined PYC's popular Saturday afternoon classes led by JoAnn as a permanent assistant and substitute teacher.